-Much like its oil counterpart, rose water offers therapeutic uses that can benefit our skin.
+Rose water offers therapeutic uses that can benefit our skin.
 This flavored water has anti-oxidant properties natural to rose, which helps in keeping our skin youthful.
 Antiseptic and antimicrobial properties of rose water give it the ability to kill acne-causing bacteria.
 Moreover, it can aid in healing wounds, like the oozing red that pimples leave after they pop.

 How To Use Rose Water To Treat And Prevent Acne

 To help you obtain the benefits mentioned earlier, focusing more on acne because we definitely want to be rid of that, here are 3 ways to use rose water.

 Mix Equal Parts Rose Water And Water

 Start with thoroughly cleaning your face.
 In a small bowl, mix half cup filtered water and half a cup of rose water.
 Use a cotton pad to apply this mixture and let it dry.
 Finish with applying moisturizer.

 You can add a tablespoon of witch hazel to enhance the astringent properties of the toning solution.

 If your skin is reactive to products containing fragrance, even if the fragrance is from natural origin like rose petals in the case, then I don't recommend using this toning solution.